colinsctsang/ContinuousDiffusionModel/README.md

 - `test.py`: Test the model and evaluate it in RMSE and SSIM.

-## Train or test your own model
+## Dataset
-Step 1: Download the dataset from https://github.com/IVRL/w2s and place it under the `dataset` folder.
+We use the dataset from https://github.com/IVRL/w2s.

-Step 2: Adjust the parameters to your desired value.

-Step 3: Run `train.py` or `test.py`

 ## Publication
 If you find this repository useful, please cite: